-The Libraries launched an improved website during the break.
-The extensive time and effort over the past year to develop the new site was well spent.
+The Libraries launched an improved website back in January.
+The extensive time and effort to develop the new site was well spent.
 Many students, faculty, and staff rely on the website as their primary point of contact for information about and access to library collections and services.
 The redesign process partnered Libraries faculty and staff with Western’s WebTech group and University Communications & Marketing.
 In order to build a website that meets the needs of the Libraries diverse user groups, the development team deployed web usability best practices, solicited extensive user feedback, and conducted focused usability sessions with representative library patrons.
-The Libraries made a beta version of the website available during fall quarter and received helpful comments over several months.
+The Libraries made a beta version of the website available during fall quarter 2016 and received helpful comments over several months.
 In order to improve the user experience, the web redesign team worked hard to make the new website more user centered and easier to discover services, collections, and spaces.
 The redesign also highlights library communication channels like phone, chat, and email; improves navigation within the website; and offers improved usability on mobile devices.
 Your continued feedback is on the redesign and associated functionality is both encouraged and appreciated.

 As always, I encourage you to stop by to see me in Haggard Hall 231 or to send me an email if there is anything I can do to improve the Libraries.